St Mary's Church, Barkby

 St Mary's Church, Barkby is the Church of England Parish Church for Barkby, Leicestershire, England.
-The church mostly dates from the 13th century.
-It was grade I listed in 1966.
+The church dates from the late 13th century and was extensively renovated in the 19th century.
+The church features a tall and spacious nave and chancel with wide aisles.
+The tower was built in four stages and is made of different types of stone.
+The bell chamber holds six bells and is lit by two traceried windows.
+The church was Grade I listed in 1966.